GoogleContainerTools/skaffold/docs/design_proposals/configurable-kubecontext.md

   For example, the current context is `A` and activates some profile.
   This profile activates a different kubecontext `B`.
   A solution could be to forbid specifying a kubecontext in a profile if it is activated by a kubecontext (and validate that).

-The best place for the config in `skaffold.yaml` is in `latest.DeployConfig`, resulting in a json path `deploy.kubeContext`.
+A natural place for the config in `skaffold.yaml` is in `latest.DeployConfig`, resulting in a json path `deploy.kubeContext`.

 #### Option in global Skaffold config
 Specifying a default kubecontext globally is straightforward.
 For example, via new config option